AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-provision-vnet.md

     * **Virtual network**: &lt;Cluster name>-vnet
     * **Subnet**: subnet1

-    > [AZURE.IMPORTANT]
+    > [!IMPORTANT]
     > Replace &lt;Cluster name> with the name you used when creating the HDInsight cluster in previous steps.
     >
     >

     Using these values, the virtual machine is placed in the same virtual network and subnet as the HDInsight cluster.
 This configuration allows them to directly communicate with each other.
 There is a way to create an HDInsight cluster with an empty edge node.
 The edge node can be used to manage the cluster.
-For more information, see [Use empty edge nodes in HDInsight](/documentation/articles/hdinsight-apps-use-edge-node/).
+For more information, see [Use empty edge nodes in HDInsight](./hdinsight-apps-use-edge-node.md).

 2. When using a Java application to connect to HBase remotely, you must use the fully qualified domain name (FQDN).
 To determine this, you must get the connection-specific DNS suffix of the HBase cluster.
 To do that, you can use one of the following methods: